LLM Generation

 Parameters:

-• prompt_column_name (str) – The column name the deployed model expect as the input.
+• prompt_column_name (str) – The name of the column the deployed model uses for prompt text input.

-• target_column_name (str) – The target name deployed model will output.
+• target_column_name (str) – The name of the column the deployed model uses for prediction output.

-• deployment_id (str) – ID of the deployment.
+• deployment_id (str) – The ID of the deployment.

-• model_id (str) – ID of the underlying deployment model.
+• model_id (str) – The ID of the underlying deployed model.

 Return type: